freedomofpress/securedrop-docs/docs/admin/deployment/yubikey_setup.rst

 .. _`a key that can support OATH-HOTP`: https://support.yubico.com/hc/en-us/articles/360016614780-OATH-HOTP-Yubico-Best-Practices-Guide

-Download and Launch the YubiKey Personalization Tool
+Download and launch the YubiKey personalization tool
 ----------------------------------------------------

 #.
 Start Tails.
 At the log in-screen, choose the option to allow an